joao-frohlich/cpython/Doc/library/asyncio.rst

 * :ref:`bridge <asyncio-futures>` callback-based libraries and code with async/await syntax.

-.. include:: ../includes/wasm-notavail.rst

 .. _asyncio-cli:

-.. rubric:: asyncio REPL

-You can experiment with an ``asyncio`` concurrent context in the :term:`REPL`:
+You can experiment with an ``asyncio`` concurrent context in the REPL:

 .. code-block:: pycon